benadam11/personal-site/src/pages/thoughts/react-svg-sprites.md

 ## Icon Rendering Techniques

 If you have been building user interfaces for any amount of time, you know that icons are, well, they are everywhere.
 I have spent the last 7 years building UIs with React.js and I have tried a number of different techniques for managing icons.
 Each technique has different tradeoffs.
-The main techniques I have use are:
+The main techniques I have used are:

 1. Image + SVG
 ```html